-When we face tough decisions, we all want someone to help us talk through our options.
+When we face tough medical decisions, we all want someone to help us talk through our options.

 The Ottawa Personal Decision Guide can help.
 Provided by the Ottawa Hospital Research Institute, the guide helps you make high-stakes decisions based on what’s important to you.